 Ageism is the assumption that a person's age should determine their social status and their roles in society.
 Ageism usually refers to stereotype and devaluation of seniors.
 The NHS has been accused of ageism frequently and from many fronts.
 Previous studies have shown that the number of critical care beds in the UK is inadequate to meet the needs of the population.
+Researchers now have a reliable and valid instrument for measuring the prevalence of ageism in various societies and of various types of ageism experienced by various groups of older persons.

 Purpose: To develop an instrument that can be used to answer three questions: